lisbethb-met-no/lisbethb-met-no.github.io/README.md

-# Machine Ocean Website
+# WeaMyL Website

-This is the repository for [metno.github.io/MachineOcean-website](https://metno.github.io/MachineOcean-website/).
+This is the repository for WeaMyL